Kim, Minki

 Given an abstract simplicial complex, its Leray number is defined as the minimal integer k such that all induced subcomplexes has trivial homology groups in dimension k or greater.
 The Leray number of a simplicial complex is equivalent to the Castelnuovo-Mumford regularity of the square-free monomial ideal that corresponds to the complex.

-These days, I am interested in finding bounds on Leray numbers and investigating combinatorial properties of various simplicial complexes arising from combinatorial situation (such as independence complexes, nerve complexes, ...).
-Here are selected publications in this derection:
+These days, motivated by Helly type theorems, I am interested in finding bounds on Leray numbers and investigating combinatorial properties of various simplicial complexes (such as independence complexes, nerve complexes, ...) arising from combinatorial situation.
+Here are selected publications in this direction:

 "Extensions of the Colorful Helly Theorem for d-collapsible and d-Leray complexes"